Wegovy®

 Are you considering GLP-1 treatments like Wegovy for managing your weight but have questions about potential side effects?
 At Bolt Pharmacy, we hear concerns from many individuals about whether Wegovy can make them feel flu-like symptoms.
 In this article, we delve deep into answering these legitimate queries and provide comprehensive insights about GLP-1, its role in weight management and metabolic health, and its potential side effects.
 So, let’s demystify these uncertainties together and shed light on this vital treatment avenue for sustainable weight loss.

 No medication is without its potential side effects, and Wegovy, a GLP-1 weight loss medication, is no exception.
 One question we often get asked is 'can Wegovy make you feel like you have the flu?'
-The short answer is yes.
+The short answer is: not typically; some people feel fatigue or headache that can seem ‘flu-like’.

 Now, let's delve deeper into this recurrent inquiry.

-• Mild fever and chills, another set of potential side effects, might make you wonder if you're actually fighting a virus and not just responding to your medicine.
+Mild headache or fatigue might make you wonder if you're actually fighting a virus and not just responding to your medicine.

-• Some people report experiencing body aches and headaches, adding another layer of discomfort.
+Some people report experiencing body aches, adding another layer of discomfort.

 Now, before you start fretting, remember, your body is simply adjusting to the new medication.
 This can be quite similar to moving into a new home; at first, it feels strange and uncomfortable.
 But give it some time, and you'll start to settle in.